lucyliu94/SEIR_Penguin_Project_1/readme.md

 ```

 It was my first time trying to make everything responsive so I learned more about using em, vh and wh to keep fonts responsive and aligned within my div's.
+I listed an example below.

 ```cs